“You rule over the surging seas, when it’s waves mount up you still them.” – Psalm 89:9

 Eventually, they found the best place to navigate the waves they wanted to take for a ride.

-They made their way beyond the rough, breaking waves to a spot where they could patiently wait to catch the best waves.
+They made their way beyond the rough, breaking waves to a spot where they could patiently wait to catch and ride the waves.
 Judging by their excitement, they eventually made it to a more stable footing in the waist-deep waters.

-It appeared to be the place they longed to be—the place where they could make the most of a rough situation.
+It appeared to be the more peaceful place they longed to be—the place where they could make the most of a rough situation.

 Seasons can do that, they can toss you around and pull you under.
 You contend with the whipping wind, the blowing sand, the rough tide, and a strong current.